 Ms Lessels has 30 years’ experience in the education sector.
 Of Tūhoe, Ngāti Awa, Te Arawa, Ngāti Tūwharetoa descent she has taught at primary and secondary levels and in Māori and English.
 She is currently on the Principals Council of NZEI representing Te Rohe o te Waiariki.
 She is active in Ngā Kura ā Iwi o Aotearoa, holding roles in governance and strategic planning.
 She was a member of the board that transitioned Kawerau North school to a Māori medium kura, Te Whata Tau o Putauaki, and she became the founding principal in 2012.
 Ms Lessels is a mentor principal and a member of several professional principals’ associations.

 She has been a member since July 2015 and her current term ends June 2020.
-She is a member of the Council's Risk, Audit and Finance Committee and the Māori Medium Advisory Group.
+She is a member of the Council's Risk, Audit and Finance Committee and the Convenor of the Māori Medium Advisory Group.

 Michael Rondel will bring demonstrated commercial and business expertise and strengthen the Board’s capability around financial governance.
 He will also bring a South Island perspective, currently limited on the Board.
 Mr Rondel leads the Audit division at BDO Christchurch and has a particular focus on the education sector.
 He has undertaken a number of statutory appointment roles at schools on behalf of the Ministry of Education as well as providing advisory services to Boards of Trustees.
 Mr Rondel has significant governance experience and is involved on a range of boards and committees, including several in the chair role.
 He is an approved training provider with the NZ Schools Trustee Association.